DD2480-2021-group-22/dd2480-lab-2/README.md

 ### Usage
 The CI server is located at [src/main/java/ContinuousIntegrationServer.java](src/main/java/ContinuousIntegrationServer.java).
-The server must be hosted on a machine and can be set up in a git-compatible repository which has support for webhooks.
+The server must be hosted on a machine and can be set up for any public GitHub repository which has support for webhooks.
+In order for the notification emails to work, the pusher must have a public GitHub email address.
+To set up the server for a repo, one runs the server and then configures a webhook for the server address, with content type`application/json` for `push` events.
+Then, whenever a push is made, the CI server checks out the last commit and tries to build and test the project using the gradle build task, and then sends the results to the pusher's email address.

 ### Grading Criteria